imandra-ai/imandra-docs/notebooks-src/SchoolScheduler.md

 combinatorial explosion.
 This notebook demonstrates how it is possible to encode such a problem and use Imandra to find a solution.

 The schools in Edinburgh, Scotland, adopted an "ABC" approach where children would attend 1/3 of the time during a shortened 4 day week.
 This meant that students would attend one day a week, with two days every third week.
+Each subdivision of a class A, B or C would always attend school on the same days in order to minimise the spread of infection but restricting contact for students to "bubbles".

-The challenge is to organise this so families go on the same days.
+The challenge is to organise this so families go on the same days, but with the added complication that some children already have days on which they can attend pre-determined.
+This may be on account of their parents being "keyworkers" - in which case they attend "Hub Schools" which determine which days they can attend, or it may be that they are vulnerable children with particular needs.

 # Representation of classes, families and students